Algomoney/registration_app/README.md

 # Registration App

-A new Flutter application that demonstrates a registration form.
+A Flutter application that demonstrates how to manage state using RxDart.